Test Accommodations for Applicants with Disabilities

 Annapolis, MD 21401

-Deadline to Request Test Accommodations - Pursuant to Maryland Rule 19-206(b), The State Board of Law Examiners (“SBLE”) must RECEIVE your ADA accommodations request and all supporting documents not later than the applicable filing deadline for the exam you intend to take, which is set forth in Maryland Rule 19-206(d):
+Deadline to Request Test Accommodations - Pursuant to Maryland Rule 19-206(b), SBLE must RECEIVE your completed and signed ADA Accommodations Request Form and all supporting documents not later than the applicable filing deadline for the exam you intend to take, which is set forth in Maryland Rule 19-206(d):

 • May 20* for a July UBE